 Although there are a lot of server management tools on the market, surprisingly few of them are worth paying for.
 In this guide you will learn about the best server management tools, which are the leaders in the industry.

-Here is our list of the best server management and monitoring tools:
+Here is our list with the 5 best server management tools and server monitoring software:

 The Server and Applications Monitor is built on a proprietary platform created by SolarWinds, which is called Orion.
 This platform is also used for the company’s other monitoring tools, so the SAM integrates easily with the SolarWinds Network Performance Monitor and the company’s NetFlow Traffic Analyzer.
 If you want to guarantee the delivery of applications to your users and customers, you would be well advised to combine these three monitoring packages.